vdaas/vald/docs/performance/benchmark.md

 In this document, we will perform the [ann-benchmarks](https://github.com/erikbern/ann-benchmarks) on Vald cluster.

-The test will perform on the whole Vald cluster, which means the request will broadcast to multiple Vald agents instead of single Vald agent, and return the aggreated result.
+The test will perform on the whole Vald cluster, which means the request will broadcast to multiple Vald agents instead of a single Vald agent, and return the aggregated result.

 The result may be different from your environment due to the network configuration and overhead of the Vald cluster.
 In this document, we will also explain how to perform the ann-benchmark testing on your environment.